ZhihanX/whisper_small_chinese/README.md

 For Task2, we split our code to `Hugging_face.ipynb` for UI, `whisper_training_pipeline(3).ipynb` for training via GPU and `whisper_feature_pipeline(1).ipynb` for data processing via CPU.

 ### Data-Centric
 We first tried with the whole Chinese dataset from common_voice_11.
 However, due to the large amount, it's hard to train and get bad results (WER = 305).
+(Maybe it overfitted or there were some error during the training)

 We then split the dataset in the following way, and get much better results.
 ```python